yal521/YangLiu/index.md

 _**[Natural language processing 10-Ks to identify risks](analysis_report-2)**_

- Used Python to get the 10-k file from website and parse the text files to find risks
+- Used Python to scrap 10-k files from the SEC and parse the text in each to measure risk factors
+- Combined this dataset with returns from the period when covid began

- Used pandas to analysis dataset and visualized results by Seaborn and Matplotlib
+- Used Pandas to analyze the dataset and visualized how the risk factors correlated with returns with Seaborn and Matplotlib

 ---
 <img width="440" alt="image" src="https://user-images.githubusercontent.com/98285249/160140703-f1fcd52e-7c9a-4f85-a3a7-a06e6bb28ef3.png">